xJREB/research-modifiability-pattern-experiment/README.md

 # Service-Oriented Modifiability Experiment

-To provide empirical support for the modifiability of service-based sytems this repo contains two functionally equivalent WebShop systems.
+To provide empirical support for the modifiability of service-based systems this repo contains two functionally equivalent WebShop systems.
 The system is implemented in very basic fashion and provides CRUD operations for e.g. `customers`, `products`, or `orders`.
 For simplicity, no persistence of data is implemented, i.e. after restarting a service all changes to data will be reset.

 Several tasks have to be performed on the systems within a certain timeframe.
 Both effectiveness and efficiency should be measured for each version.

+To build and start services and components, several scripts are available (see `_scripts` folder in each workspace).
+The `.sh` scripts should work for both Linux and Mac and should also work with GitBash or Cygwin on Windows.
+Alternatively, there is also a folder with `.bat` scripts for the Windows command line (`_scripts/win`).

 Prerequisites for the Experiment: